Giant Japanese funnel-web spider

-The Giant Japanese funnel-web spider, known formally as Macrothele gigas, is a species of funnel-web spider in the family Macrothelidae.
+The Giant Japanese funnel-web spider, known formally as Gigathele gigas, is a species of funnel-web spider in the family Macrothelidae.
 It is one of the largest funnel-web spiders in the world, and is highly venomous.
+The species was previously assigned to genus Macrothele, but was assigned to Gigathele in 2025.

 Description

 Members of the species are typically black with red fangs protruding from the mouth.
-When fully grown, spiders in the species can grow to have a leg span of ~6 in, making them one of the largest funnel web spider species in the world.
+When fully grown, spiders in the species can grow to have a leg span of ~6 in, making them one of the largest funnel-web spider species in the world.
 The spider is exclusive to the Ryukyu Islands in Japan.

 Venom

 The spider is venomous, and typical symptoms after a bite can include unnatural amounts of perspiration, goose bumps, hypertension and tachycardia.